MysteryGenius/syte.io/content/listings/sueno.md

 title: Sueno Cafe
 splash_image: assets/images/suenoc.jpeg
 description: "A new cafe located at 888 Plaza, Woodlands.
-Here, you can get a cup of coffee as low as $5, or a waffle, gelato and mocktail set at $11.80.
+Here, you can get a cup of coffee as low as $5, or a gelato waffle and mocktail set for $11.80.
 Minimalistic cafe interior & furniture for you to get some work done, be it at 2 in the afternoon or 8 at night.\n\nPros: Strong & fast Wi-Fi connection, Good drinks/desserts, Booking is up to 2hr  \nCons: Limited power plugs"